Theological Influences and Beliefs of Harry Emerson Fosdick

 Clarke then went on to advise Fosdick that he must in effect start by seeing that any divinity in Jesus must consist in his spiritual quality.

 These experiences were to profoundly influence his theology for the rest of his life.

-I might add that two other important influences on Fosdick, particularly in his Montclair ministry days (1903 – 1915), were the Christian social liberal Walter Rauschenbusch and the Quaker Rufus Jones.
+Two other important influences on Fosdick, particularly in his Montclair ministry days (1903 – 1915), were the Christian social liberal Walter Rauschenbusch and the Quaker Rufus Jones.

 Rauschenbush had written Christianity and the Social Crisis, and Jones had written some 57 books.
 They were both advocates of social reform from the Christian perspective.

 The liberal theology of Fosdick had come out of an age of optimism.
 There was a technological and industrial revolution that had been going on since the late 19th century.
-The liberal theology of the day reflected that optimism – of humanity’s upward progress toward the good, and took as its basis the most recent scientific discoveries, including the Darwinian theory of evolution and historical Biblical scholarship, coming chiefly from Germany.
+The liberal theology of the day reflected that optimism – of humanity’s upward progress toward the good and took as its basis the most recent scientific discoveries, including the Darwinian theory of evolution and historical Biblical scholarship, coming chiefly from Germany.